I have a story for you, a long and involved story with no particular point,

 to slide between the slats, and we tried not to laugh when people stooped to reach for it.

-I took it home and started college – started trying to fit every book on
+I brought the new backpack home and started college – started trying to fit every book on

 Kate Chopin into it, late night snacks, a water bottle when my sister insisted.

-I lost keys and my Burt’s Bees in it, finding them again with effort.
+I lost keys and my Burt’s Bees in it again and again, finding them with effort.

 Soon, a tear reached from one end of the front zipper to another-

 My sister was binding books with wax thread, and I applied an orange strand